GA-BEWD-2014/BEWD-2014/07_First_Rails_App/exercises/ex_users.md

 ####Task Instruction:

 *	Create a new application called User_Scaffold.
-*	The resource should be `User` and it should have the attributes:
+*	The resource should be `User` and it should have these attributes:
 	*	First Name
 	*	Last Name
 	*	Age